Canadians can help stop the spread of invasive species in wetlands and waterways — Ducks Unlimited Canada Skip to main content

 Combating invasive cattail in B.C.

-Combating invasive cattail in B.C. © DUC
+Combating invasive cattail in B.C. © Ducks Unlimited Canada

 Oak Hammock Marsh, Man. – Cue the sci-fi music…invasive alien species are in our midst.
 They’re lurking in the inky waters of our wetlands and multiplying in our waterways.
 But this tale of habitat takeover is rooted in reality.
 Canada is facing off against some rapidly spreading invasives that are threatening our favourite recreational areas and making it hard for native species to survive.
 The good news?
 Simple changes to how Canadians engage in outdoor activities, coupled with innovative conservation efforts led by organizations like Ducks Unlimited Canada (DUC), can help write a happy ending for our treasured natural areas.